 There are a number of studies on the impact inclusive access course material models have on student outcomes, and the majority of those studies found increases in success rates (earned a letter grade 'C' or better in course(s)) in total population or in population specific segments.
 Notably, for Black students, there were significant increases in success rates using inclusive access for course materials in all studies that found improvements, with increases in success rates (inclusive access versus self-procuring materials, and thus having course materials by the first day of class or soon after) ranging from +3.79 percent to +13.15 percent (Moore, 2022).
 Further, Moore's most recent research, Equitable Access: A Participant v.
 Non-Participant Course Completion Rate Analysis, examined the use of an equitable access course materials model and its impact on the course completion rates of participants and non-participants of the model at two, two-year institutions.
-Results of the study indicated statistical significance in all 11 demographic categories analyzed, including a 15.58 percent increase in the course completion rate in the total population and a 21.06 percent increase in the course completion rate for Black students when comparing participant and non-participant populations (Moore, Equitable Access, 2022).
+Results of the study indicated statistical significance in all 11 demographic categories analyzed, including a 15.58 percent increase in the course completion rate for Black students when comparing participant and non-participant populations (Moore, Equitable Access, 2022).